Scarabaeus1031/NEXAH/navigator.md

 ### NEXAH
 Navigation and orientation across stabilized structures and transitions.

-ENGINE implements the executable backbone of these layers in finite form.
+The ENGINE implements the executable backbone of these layers in finite algebraic form.

 ---